lukejagodzinski/meteor-astronomy-behaviors/README.md

 ## Writing behaviors

-We will describe process of creating behavior on the simplest one `Timestamp`.
-In the listing below there is the whole code of this behavior.
+We will describe process of creating behavior on the example of `Timestamp` behavior.
+There is a whole code of this behavior in the listing below.

 ```js
 Astronomy.Behavior({